S H A M E , S T I G M A, C O L O R E C T A L

 Sexual Health

-It’s important consider the interactions between the biological manifestations of an illness (IBS, IBD, hemorrhoids, etc - whatever digestive disease you may have) and the
+It’s important consider interactions between the biological manifestations of GI conditions (IBS, IBD, hemorrhoids, etc - whatever digestive disease you may have) and the lived experience of being a bottom.

-Even before anal sex, an individual can become anxious about rituals associated with bottoming, such as eating specific foods and or using enemas to reinforce a perception of anal hygiene.
+Even before anal sex, an individual can become anxious about things associated with bottoming, such as eating specific foods and or using enemas to reinforce a perception of anal hygiene.

 Self Esteem and Perceptions of Desirability

-The effects and impacts of a colorectal condition and digestive disease, which may impact a bottom’s ability to engage in receptive anal sex, may have profound impacts on self-perceptions of sexual desirability (self esteem regarding sex).
+The effects and impacts of colorectal conditions and/or digestive diseases which may (MAY) impact a bottom’s ability to engage in receptive anal sex,

 Barriers to Healthcare